 Opt for a package deal.

 If you are looking to take a vacation, don’t be afraid to check out package deals – a flight, hotel and rental car – offered by sites like Expedia.
 I’m planning a trip to New Orleans in March, so I decided to compare the cost of booking a flight and a hotel separately, to a package deal I found on Expedia.
 The trip will be for seven days, and I want to stay at the four-star Hilton located on the river next to the French Quarter.

 The results?
 Booking these things separately would cost me $1,200 more than booking a package deal through Expedia.
-Granted, I could save even more by going with Airbnb for lodging, as Caroline Thompson did on a trip to NOLA last September.
-But Expedia's price of just over $1,000 per person is pretty good for direct flights and a seven-night stay in a four-star hotel, and not in someone else's home.
-Expedia is just one example – you'll also find package deals on others sites, like Groupon and Kayak, and you can always start your search with our new Travel section.
+But Expedia’s price of just over $1,000 per person is pretty good for direct flights and a seven-night stay in a four-star hotel, and not in someone else’s home.
+Expedia is just one example – you’ll also find package deals on others sites, like Groupon and Kayak, and you can always start your search with our new Travel section.

 Research your seasons.

 People often assume they won’t have the perfect vacation unless they book their travel during their destination’s peak season.
 But this isn’t always true.
 Take the country of Greece, for example.
 While the peak travel season to the Greek islands is in July and August, those are actually Greece’s hottest and most congested months.
 June offers much better weather, as well as cheaper airfare and hotel rates.
 The same is true for the month of September.
 Book during the off season and you’ll find much better deals, and can avoid the crowds.